Trying to make Psychology easy! There are 3 spaces, and only 3 that matter:

-Within us: how can we get inside us, understand what is going on?
+Within us: how can we get inside us and understand what is going on?
 Psychoanalysis tried and created an internally consistent, super-logic, super-explanation, ‘this is how it works’ concept of Man.
-Unfortunately, provision of comfort is not guarantee of truth, and the truth is that psychoanalysis is very close to faith.
+Unfortunately, provision of comfort is not a guarantee of truth, and the truth is that psychoanalysis is very close to faith.
 Personally, I don’t have any problem whatsoever with faith.
 Just things need to be properly re-allocated to the right shelf in the library.
 I hate misfiling.

 Between us.
 Ah, the space between us!
 So many things going on there that you could be forgiven for ignoring any other space and using the Social Psychology lenses only.
 Transactions and relationships sit here.
 A whole Psychology industry takes care of this space.
 How much do we know?
 Well, we do know about influencing others, triggering behaviours, engaging others and so on.
 A leadership development approach needs to look at this space with the interest of the anthropologist.
-Just seen a video of people looking in the eyes of refugees, in silence, intensively for 3 minutes, person to person.
+Just seen a video of people looking into the eyes of refugees, in silence, intensively for 3 minutes, person to person.
 That space between two human beings.
 The human transformation at minute 3.01 is simply spectacular, worth a year of Psychotherapy.
 No Social Psychology manual required.
-Try at home: executive to executive, executive to staff looking at each other, eye to eye, three minutes.
+Try at home: executive to executive, executive to staff looking at each other, eye-to-eye, three minutes.
 No manual.

 On the whole, my main worry in leadership is the abundance of ‘this is how you do it’ models and the scarcity of ‘what are the questions’ models.
 Introspection, reflection, going inside does not require going back to Psychoanalysis (too late), or Cognitive Neurosciences (yes, those colours and molecules go up and down depending on whether you make love or buy cereals, and?).